a member of Group Elephant

 Laura Vetter

-CTO & Co-founder, Evolutio
+CTO & Co-founder, USA, Evolutio

 Laura Vetter is a subject matter expert in methodology and tooling for Monitoring, DevOps, and full stack Observability, namely with AppDynamics and other Performance Monitoring Tools in the competitive landscape.
 With over 20 years of hands-on experience working in IT Ops and leading large teams, she is particularly skilled in understanding how those tools can meet the visibility needs of application-driven, Fortune 500 organizations.